THE CALIFORNIA COAST

 👉 Day hikes: ranging from easy to difficult:

-• Glacier Point is considered one of the best lookouts at Yosemite park.
+• Glacier Point is considered one of the best lookouts in Yosemite Park.
 It is accessible via Glacier Point Road, allowing drivers to forego a difficult hike.
 Great option if traveling with children.

 👉 Open to cars late May through early/mid-November, depending on weather or repair conditions.

-👉 Always check if roadway is temporary closed due to repairs.
+👉 Always check if the roadway is temporarily closed due to repairs.

 • Relax and grab a bite in Yosemite Valley, where most of the park's services and places to stay are located.